The Nine Muses of Greek Mythology

 In ancient times, believing their talent came from their divine intervention; artists would devote their work to the muses.

-The idea still holds today; artists, writers, painters and sculptors, often, after experiencing that intangible rush of inspiration which overwhelms them; brought upon them by someone they highly respect, be it a friend or a famous painter or poet, may say; “I have found my muse!”.
+The idea still holds today; often, artists, writers and painters, overwhelmed by that intangible rush of inspiration, brought upon them by someone they highly respect, be it a friend or a famous painter or poet, may say; “I have found my muse!”.

 Mnemosyne